johnfilo/solace-samples-java/_docs/request-reply.md

 XMLMessageConsumer consumer = session.getMessageConsumer((XMLMessageListener)null); consumer.start();
 ```

 Next you must create a message and the topic to send the message to.
-This is done in the same way as illustrated in the [pub/sub example](http://dev.solacesystems.com/docs/get-started/publish-subscribe_java/).
+This is done in the same way as illustrated in the [publish/subscribe tutorial]({{ site.baseurl }}/docs/publish-subscribe).

 ```java
 final Topic topic = JCSMPFactory.onlyInstance().createTopic("tutorial/requests");